influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.25/kafka/v1beta2/kafkaMirrorMaker2.md

 withVersion(version)
 ```

-The Kafka Connect version.
+"The Kafka Connect version.
 Defaults to {DefaultKafkaVersion}.
-Consult the user documentation to understand the process required to upgrade or downgrade the version.
+Consult the user documentation to understand the process required to upgrade or downgrade the version."

 ## obj spec.externalConfiguration

-Pass data from Secrets or ConfigMaps to the Kafka Connect pods and use them to configure connectors.
+"Pass data from Secrets or ConfigMaps to the Kafka Connect pods and use them to configure connectors."

 ### fn spec.externalConfiguration.withEnv